Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

         answer: 'Once you\'ve found a property you like, click "Make Offer" on the listing.
 You\'ll specify your offered price, financing terms, and any conditions.
 The offer is sent to the seller/agent who can accept, counter, or decline.
 All negotiations happen securely within our platform.', },
       {
-        question: 'Does Dharma Realty help with home loans?',
+        question: 'Does REST-iN-U help with home loans?',
         answer: 'We have partnerships with major banks and NBFCs to help you get pre-approved home loans at competitive rates.
 Our team can guide you through the documentation process and help you compare offers from multiple lenders.', },
       {